PetrIvan/chord-seq-ai-app/README.md

 1. Start the development server:
    `npm run dev`
 2. Open http://localhost:3000 in your browser to view the app.

-If you want to build or deploy this app, the next.config.js file has to be modified by commenting and uncommenting a part of the code.
-This is because of the way ONNX runtime (which runs the AI models) works with Next.js 13+.

 ## Support